 Did you know that many health insurance companies cover nutritional counseling?
 Our providers are contracted with Aetna, Cigna, UMR, and United Healthcare.
 To verify your nutrition benefits, simply call the member services number on the back of your card and ask:

 Is Sollus Nutrition Therapy (EIN # 46-2339972 or NPI #: 1306235536) in-network with your plan?

 Do you have coverage for a nutrition consult (CPT 97802 & 97803)?

-Do you have a co-pay, co-insurance, or deductible to meet?
+Do you have a co-pay or deductible to meet?

-How many visits are you allowed per year?
+How many visits do you have per calendar year?

 If we are in network, we take care of all the billing for you.
 If we are out of network we can provide the correct documentation (Superbill) for you to submit for reimbursement.

 During the follow up appointment we will celebrate your progress, get curious about potential obstacles, and together make plan to move forward in your journey.
 We provide nutrition education, assist with meal planning and portioning guidance, and create a structured meal plan or move towards intuitive eating depending on what is indicated.
 Because our habits are deeply engrained, making changes that will last a lifetime occurs in stages and often takes time.
 People often wonder how many times we’ll need to meet.
 That entirely depends on the purpose of our meeting, your goals, your readiness to change, what support systems you have in place, and many other factors.